anouskasahoo/AngryBirds/README.md

 The gameplay features **slingshot-based projectile motion**, where players use Angry Birds with unique abilities to defeat villains (pigs).
 The six hardcoded levels, each representing an Infinity Stone, guide players toward the ultimate goal of collecting all stones to win.

 **Serialization** is implemented to save player progress, ensuring continuity across sessions.
-Additionally, **immersive audio-visual effects** enhance the Marvel-inspired theme, while sprite animations bring the characters and gameplay elements to life.
+Our game comes with a preloaded trial player named 'byteme'.
+To access the preloaded game and explore the application features with this player, simply log in using the name 'byteme'

 The design heavily utilizes **Object-Oriented Programming (OOP)** principles such as **inheritance**,  **polymorphism**, **abstraction**, **encapsulation**.
 This is evident for instance in Bird, Pig, Obstacle classes etc.